Martinella (plant): Description

 They are lianas, which has terete (circular in cross-section) branchlets.
 It has 2-foliolate (pairs of leaflets) leaves, sometimes with a trifid (rarely simple) tendril.
 The flower is an axillary raceme.
 Which has a tubular-campanulate (bell) shaped calyx, it is bilabiate (two lipped), or irregularly 3- or 4-labiate.
 The corolla is magenta to wine-colored, tubular-campanulate shaped and above a narrowly tubular base.
 It is glabrous to inconspicuously lepidote (covered with small scales) outside.
 The anthers are glabrous (smooth), the thecae is straight, divaricate (wide spreading).
 The ovary is linear-cylindric shaped and sparsely lepidote or puberulous (covered with minute soft erect hairs).
 The ovules (seed pre-fertilization) are (2-)4-seriate (arranged in rows) in each locule (section).
-It has long, linear flattened fruit capsules (or seed pods) that can be up to 130cm long.
+It has long, linear flattened fruit capsules (or seed pods) that can be up to 130 cm long.

 The valves are parallel to septum, they are thin, smooth, with the midline inconspicuous.
 The seeds are thin, 2-winged, (the wings are membranous), brownish in colour and poorly demarcated from seed body.

 It has a chromosome count of 2n=40.